railsuser2014/openobject-doc-book-en/source/technical_guide/sale.rst

 :picking_policy: Packing Policy, selection, required

-    *If you don't have enough stock available to deliver all at once, do you accept partial shippings or not.*
+    *If you don't have enough stock available to deliver all at once, do you accept partial shipments or not?*